Real-World Applications of 3D and XR.

 3D digitisation and XR in cultural heritage

-The use cases explore and deliver diverse XR applications, taking into account both the type of content and the most suitable devices and formats for different experiences.
+The use cases demonstrate a diverse range of XR applications, taking into account both the type of content and the most suitable devices and formats for different user experiences.
 They include virtual reality (VR), augmented reality (AR, including holographic projection), and mixed reality (MR) technologies, applied in real-world contexts such as heritage at risk, heritage tourism, dispersed heritage, lost heritage assets, and museum collections.

 XR for heritage at risk